tom-seddon/beeblink/docs/fs.md

 Creating a new folder in the right place like this is enough to create a volume.

-Volume names may only contain non-space printable ASCII characters (i.e., >=33 and <=126). `*NEWVOL` will produce an error if invalid characters are used; or, if you create a volume on the server with an invalid name, it will just be ignored.
+Volume names may only contain printable 7-bit ASCII characters (i.e.,
+>=32 and <=126). `*NEWVOL` will produce an error if invalid characters are used; or, if you create a volume on the server with an invalid name, it will just be ignored.

 (You can have the server find volumes from multiple folders.
 See the list of [server command line options](./server.md).)